 Flying vs. Driving: Which Is More Cost Effective for Travel This Year?

-Summer vacation is just around the corner.
+Holiday vacations — or vacations in the new year — are just around the corner.
 You have the time off work, and you’ve settled on a destination.
 But before the fun begins, you’ve got the trip details to iron out.
 And that can be anything but fun.

 The biggest decision, the one from which all the planning dominoes will fall, is this one: Will you fly or drive?